abusedmedia/Presenta-WWW/content/blog/scriptable-images.md

 </div>

-Then, use the property `progress` in the CSS right property:
+Then, use the parameter `progress` in the CSS property:

 <div class="img">